Visiting Anne Frank Museum | Timings, Tickets, Guided Tours, Rules & Regulations

 - Contactless mode of payments at the venue.

 Exploring new places can be challenging without planning ahead.
-Book your Anne Frank Museum tickets in advance for a relatively smooth experience.
-There are three different ticket options to choose from:
+Book your Anne Frank tour tickets in advance for a relatively smooth experience.
+There are two different ticket options to choose from:

 The Anne Frank House offers two special programs for groups —an introductory program and an educational program for students.